a-developer-and-her-mac/a-developer-and-her-mac/README.md

 - ⚡ Fun facts:
   - I'm working on learning Norwegian in my spare moments.
-  - I play Irish Whistle.
+  - I play the Irish Whistle.
 Hear what one sounds like [here](https://www.kerrywhistles.com/product-page/chieftain-v5-low-d-tuneable).

   <br>